 7. Skip Having the Kids Sit on Santa’s Lap

-If Santa is part of your holiday traditions, consider skipping that this year.
-Santa comes into contact with a lot of people, making this a high-risk activity during a pandemic.
-Santa and elf themes and wishes can be incorporated into life in other creative ways.
+If Santa is part of your holiday tradition, consider skipping the lap-sitting and pose next to or in front of St. Nick for photos instead.
+The fact is, Santa comes into contact with a lot of people, making this a high-risk activity during a pandemic.

 We all know the drill by now.
 But here’s a refresher, just in case.

-These tips are probably pretty different from your typical holiday gathering traditions, but Eby suggests finding new ways to make these holidays special.
+Switching up your holiday routines for another year may not be something you’re looking forwad to, but Eby suggests finding new ways to make these holidays special.
 Maybe extra decorations are in order this year, or you can perfect a new recipe, or create new table settings.
 “Think creatively to enjoy this new normal,” he suggests.

 Bonus: Get Your Flu Shot